DhanalakshmiKona/addtion_program/README.md

 # addtion_program
-this code is about adding two files
+this code is about adding two varibles